 discover what other databases should be clustered.
 If not

 database will be used, and if that does not exist,

 This utility, like most other PostgreSQL utilities, also uses the environment variables supported by libpq (see Section 34.14).

 In case of difficulty, see CLUSTER and psql for discussions of potential problems and error messages.
 The database server must be running at the targeted host.
 Also, any default connection settings and environment variables used by the libpq front-end library will apply.

 To cluster a single table

-foo in a
+in a database named

 clusterdb --table=foo xyzzy